o-t-w/blog/src/content/blog/a-better-dialog.md

     top: auto;
     right: auto;
   }

 </style>

-<small>*Browser support note: the following examples make use of the `command` and `commandfor` attributes, which currently requires Chrome/Edge version 135 or Safari Technology Preview.*</small>
+<small>*Browser support note: One of the following examples makes use of the `command` and `commandfor` attributes, which currently requires Chrome/Edge version 135 or Safari Technology Preview.*</small>

 ## What's wrong with `show()`?